mikro-orm/mikro-orm/docs/versioned_docs/version-5.5/defining-entities.md

   </TabItem>
 </Tabs>

-> Including `{ wrappedEntity: true }` in your `IdentifiedReference` property definitions will wrap the reference, providing access to helper methods like `.load` and `.unwrap`, which can be helpful for loading data and changing the type of your references where you plan to use them.
+> Including `{ wrappedEntity: true }` in your `Ref` property definitions will wrap the reference, providing access to helper methods like `.load` and `.unwrap`, which can be helpful for loading data and changing the type of your references where you plan to use them.

 Here is another example of `Author` entity, that was referenced from the `Book` one, this time defined for mongo: